FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 : Forwarding Commitment, i.e., FC segment.
 It contains several fields and a digital signature to protect the current path.

 FCList:
-: A list of FC segments to protect the whole AS path in the BGP UPDATE message.
+: An ordered list of FC segments to protect the whole AS-Path in the BGP UPDATE message.
+The order of FCs follows the order of AS numbers in the AS-Path.
 All FC-BGP-enabled BGP speakers SHOULD add their FCs to the BGP UPDATE message.

 FC path attribute:
 : The optional, transitive, extended length path attribute is defined in this document to obtain BGP security.